Walter H. Coelho

 I really enjoyed this assignment.
 I was able to learn about a period of time that really interested me.
 I was also able to get to know someone better than I did before.
 But when I talked to Wally, I wasn ‘t only given the opportunity to get to know him better, but I was also able to learn about what it’s like to be a soldier and what the experience of war does to a person.
 This experience is something that I will cherish for years to come and I am really glad I was able to do it.
 Thanks Mr. Tierney! 🙂

-COMMUNITY SERVICE & VOLUNTEERINGPresident, Bristol Veterans Council
+President, Bristol Veterans Council

-Vice Chairman Governors Advisory Council For Veterans Affairs
+Chairman Governors Advisory Council for Veterans Affairs

-1st senior Vice Commander, Disabled American Veterans (DAV) Rhode Island Chapter 15
+Commander, Disabled American Veterans (DAV) Rhode Island Chapter 15

 Chairman Scholarship Committee Voice of Democracy, Patriot Pen Scholarships VFW Post 5390